chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Before proceeding with the definition of Sentences, some notation is introduced,

     1. Sentences (*ᚠ*, *ᚢ*, *ᚦ*, ... ): Anglo-Saxon (*Old English*) Runes represent a Sentence.
 Subscripts will occassionally be used in conjunction with Anglo-Saxon letters to denote Sentences, (*ᚠ*:sub:`1`, *ᚠ*:sub:`2`, ... ).
-    2. Sentential Variables (*ζ*, *ξ* *χ*): The lowercase Greek letters Zeta, Xi and Chi are reserved for indeterminate Sentences, i.e. Sentential Variables.
-Subscripts will occassionally be used in conjunction with these lowercase Greek letters to denote Sentential Variales, (*ζ*:sub:`1`, *ζ*:sub:`2`, ...)
+    2. Sentential Variables (*ζ*): The lowercase Greek letter Zeta is reserved for indeterminate Sentences, i.e. Sentential Variables.
+Subscripts will occassionally be used in conjunction with Zeta to denote Sentential Variales, (*ζ*:sub:`1`, *ζ*:sub:`2`, ...)

 **Definition 2.1.2: Sentence** A Sentence in Language **L** is an element of its Corpus.